 - (a) Dwellings should be oriented towards the street with entrances and street numbering clearly visible. - (b) Development should be designed to provide clear sightlines and lighting between public and private places. - (c) Development comprising 50 or more dwellings must be designed having regard to Crime Prevention through Environmental Design (CPTED) principles (refer to B10 Safety).
-Council may also require consideration of these principles for other large scale development (refer to the NSW Governments Crime Prevention and the Assessment of development Applications - Guidelines under section 4.15 of the EP&AA 1979 for details). - (d) Above ground open spaces must not directly overlook rooms and private landscaped areas of adjoining properties unless screening can mitigate overlooking.
+Council may also require consideration of these principles for other large scale development (refer to the NSW Governments Crime Prevention and the Assessment of development Applications Guidelines under section 4.15 of the EP&AA 1979 for details). - (d) Above ground open spaces must not directly overlook rooms and private landscaped areas of adjoining properties unless screening can mitigate overlooking.
 This includes: - (i) offset windows of dwellings in new development and adjacent development, - (ii) recess balconies and/or provide vertical fins between adjacent balconies; provide solid or semi-solid balustrades to balconies where necessary; - (iii) provide louvres or screens to windows/balconies where necessary; - (iv) use vegetation as a privacy screen between buildings; - (v) incorporate planter boxes into walls or balustrades to increase the visual separation between areas, and - (vi) utilise pergolas or shading devices to limit overlooking of lower dwellings or private open space. - (e) Privacy needs to be considered in the context of density, separation, use and design and should consider the following principles from LEC decision Meriton vs. City of Sydney Council (2004) NSWLEC 314. - (f) Windows and balconies of an upper level dwelling should be designed to prevent overlooking of more than 50% of the private open space of a lower level dwelling directly below and within the same development.
-Development may : - (i) screen balconies from other balconies and ground level private open space, separate communal open space; - (ii) common areas and access routes through the site from the windows of habitable rooms; and
+Development may: - screen balconies from other balconies and ground level private open space, separate communal open space; - (ii) common areas and access routes through the site from the windows of habitable rooms; and

-- (iii) change the level between ground floor private courtyards and adjacent communal/public areas. - (g) Roof tops are to be non-trafficable and not capable of being used as roof-top terraces or as entertainment areas, except in the following circumstances: - (i) There is a predominance of roof terraces in the immediate vicinity of the site; - (ii) They will not result in unreasonable amenity impacts such as overlooking and loss of privacy and acceptable noise; - (iii) They must not exceed 15m in area; - (iv) They satisfy the considerations of the Privacy Planning Principle from Super Studio v Waverley Council [2004] NSWLEC 91 at 5-7; - (v) They are provided for casual and infrequent activity and not as an extension of private open space or entertaining areas; and - (vi) Any access must be provided within the envelope of the main building and there are to be no access hoods or lift overruns proposed above the main roof level.
+- C3 - (iii) change the level between ground floor private courtyards and adjacent communal/public areas. - (g) Landscaping should not be relied on as the sole protection against overlooking. - (h) In areas undergoing change, the impact on what is likely to be built on adjoining sites, as well as the existing development, should be considered. - (i) Roof tops are to be non-trafficable and not capable of being used as roof-top terraces or as entertainment areas, except in the following circumstances: - (i) There is a predominance of roof terraces in the immediate vicinity of the site; - (ii) They will not result in unreasonable amenity impacts such as overlooking and loss of privacy and acceptable noise; - (iii) They must not exceed 15m2 in area; - (iv) They satisfy the considerations of the Privacy Planning Principle from Super Studio v Waverley Council [2004] NSWLEC 91 at 5-7; - (v) They are provided for casual and infrequent activity and not as an extension of private open space or entertaining areas; and - (vi) Any access must be provided within the envelope of the main building and there are to be no access hoods or lift overruns proposed above the main roof level.
 Operable skylights and hydraulic lifts are acceptable where they finish generally flush with the roof level.